These policies serve to educate the student as to their civic and social responsibilities as members of the Wright State University community.

 On this page:

-This 2018-2019 Student Handbook has been prepared by the Division of Student Affairs and put online by the WSU Web Team.
+This 2019-2020 Student Handbook has been prepared by the Division of Student Affairs.
 The University reserves the right to update, revise, and promulgate these and other policies at any time.
-Final interpretation of these policies remains with the University.
+The final interpretation of these policies remains with the University.
 Every effort is made to keep this website updated.

-Questions and concerns may be addressed to the Office of Student Support Services.
+Questions and concerns may be addressed to the Office of Community Standards and Student Conduct.

 Last Revised September 12, 2018